About Us

 Research Specialist I

 Pamela (she/her) is a research specialist with a BA in Neuroscience and Philosophy, and a minor in Psychology.
-Growing up in a border town in Texas, her research interests focus on addressing health disparities, particularly in mental health and addiction medicine, within marginalized populations including queer and BIPOC communities.
-Her hobbies include cooking cultural dishes, reading non-fiction books, and dancing.
+Her research interests focus on addressing barriers to engagement in mental health within marginalized populations including queer and BIPOC communities.

 Cameron Bonnevie, BA